 Organizations are complex and because they are important in almost all aspects of our lives, they lend themselves to study from many perspectives.
-While the Interdisciplinary Program in Organizational Studies builds a strong foundation in economic, psychological, and sociological perspectives on organizations, the concentration also allows you considerable freedom to craft a concentration that caters to your interests.
+While the Interdisciplinary Program in Organizational Studies builds a strong foundation in economic, psychological, and sociological perspectives on organizations, the major also allows you considerable freedom to craft your education to cater to your interests.

 Because the curriculum is so rich and the areas of interests so diverse, OS has created a planning tool called the OS Pathway.
 This tool is designed to help students navigate through the array of available courses in order to accomplish the educational goals each student develops.